 The Starboard fuselage 95 cm plus

 We swap the regular fuselage 95 cm of the Starboard GT-R windfoil (800 cm2 front wing and 330 cm2 back wing) with the plus variant.
-We go out into the water with the Severne Foilglide 7.0m2 on the Starboard Foil 150.
+We go on the water with the Severne Foil Glide 7.0 m2 on the Starboard Foil 150.
 There is about 12 knots of wind with a lot of dips.
 We start with the -1 degree spacer.
 What is immediately striking is that with the least speed the board is already coming up.
 He keeps giving a lot of lift, a little too much (with this wind) to sail back and forth.
 Upwind and downwind are fine.
 Then you can clearly feel the extra power that fuselage gives to the set.

 Back to the beach and replace the spacer with the -2 degree variant.
 A very clear difference.
 We now have to make more effort to get up and we also need to hang back more to stay up.
 But it’s fine.
 There remains enough lift to stay in the air even with a wind dip.
 Gives a little more the slalom feeling.
 Now half wind foiling is fine to do.

-In the end, between 10 and 14 knots were found to be between 10 and 14 knots, the -1.5° variant best in combination with the board and sail.
+In the end, for the wind conditions between 10 and 14 knots, the -1.5° variant turned out to be the best i.c.m. the board and the sail.
 And easy to cruise back and forth and also fine for half-wind.
-We haven’t been able to test this fuselage in the lower wind range yet, but we expect that in practice the 0° and 1° variant will only be used with very little wind.
+We have not yet been able to test this fuselage in the lower wind range, but we expect that in practice the 0° and 1° variant will only be used with very little wind.

 Fewer freeride properties